-As you may be aware, 3D software provides various modeling options, including surface, solid, and organic modeling.
+As you may know, 3D software provides various modeling options, including surface, solid, and organic modeling.
 Blender creates a three-dimensional shape here by using polygons.
 As a result, the intended model comprises a slew of polygons (or facets) that make up the mesh.
 Vertices, edges, and faces make up each polygon.
-A fundamental shape is formed by different interlocking polygons: for example, a cube is formed by interlocking six polygons.
+Different interlocking polygons form a fundamental shape: for example, a cube is formed by interlocking six polygons.
 The following stage is to modify primary forms and combine them to create basic objects: 9 deformed cubes will produce a chair.
-The user can then experiment with the edges and change points to gradually increase the model’s complexity.
+The user can experiment with the edges and change points to gradually increase the model’s complexity.

 Because the user may manipulate edges and points in space to deform the model until it reaches the desired shape, this modeling approach is quite intuitive.
 It also allows for more intricacy than is possible with surface processes.
 However, because the 3D model results from repeated subdivisions, it does not provide the best dimensional accuracy.
 This is a huge roadblock when it comes to obtaining a stable geometry for additive manufacturing.